scikit-hep/boost-histogram/docs/user-guide/quickstart.rst

 Computing with Histograms
 -------------------------

-As an complete example, let's say you wanted to compute and plot the density:
+As a complete example, let's say you wanted to compute and plot the density:

 .. literalinclude:: ../../examples/simple_density.py
    :language: python